fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 plugin.xml
 ~~~~~~~~~~~

 This file is located in the ``rc/`` directory of the application.
-It defines the services to run.
+It contains the application configuration.

 .. code-block:: xml